VincentCusson/vincentcusson.github.io/_portfolio/tube.md

 ## References

-<a style="color:grey; text-align: left" name="nika2017">Nika, J., Déguernel, K., Chemla–Romeu-Santos, A., Vincent, E., & Assayag, G. (2017, October).
+<a style="color:grey; text-align: left" name="nika2017">Nika, J., Déguernel, K., Chemla–Romeu-Santos, A., Vincent, E., & Assayag, G. (2017).
 DYCI2 Agents: Merging the ”free”, ”reactive”, and ”scenario-Based” Music Generation Paradigms.
 International Computer Music Conference.</a>

+<a style="color:grey; text-align: left" name="csiks1990"> Csikszentmihalyi, M. (1990).
+Flow: The psychology of optimal experience (Vol. 1990).
+New York: Harper & Row.</a>

+<a style="color:grey; text-align: left" name="bow2005">Bowers, J., & Archer, P. (2005).
+Not Hyper, Not Meta, Not Cyber but Infra-Instruments.
+5–10. https://www.nime.org/proceedings/2005/nime2005_005.pdf</a>

+<a style="color:grey; text-align: left" name="sulli2018">Sullivan, J., Tibbitts, A., Gatinet, B., & Wanderley, M. M. M. (2018).
+Gestural control of augmented instrumental performance: A case study of the concert harp.
+Proceedings of the 5th International Conference on Movement and Computing, 1–8. https://doi.org/10.1145/3212721.3212814</a>